marcraft2/tesla-carplay/README.md

 ## About

-The project is not finished.
-You can find a [documentation](https://github.com/marcdubois71450/tesla-carplay/blob/master/tesla-doc.md) for the installation, with the necessary material.
+- You can find a [documentation](https://github.com/marcdubois71450/tesla-carplay/blob/master/tesla-doc.md) for the installation, with the necessary material.
+- If you open Carplay in a browser on a computer, you must simulate a touch screen, otherwise you cannot control Carplay.

 ## Problem